- Secure Enrollment

 - True randomness of shared keys must be ensured.

 - The user requests a OATH token (reset) by personally asking an OTP admin.
 Typically both meet in person.

-- The OTP admin adds a new OATH token or resets an existing OATH token using the OATH enrollment application.
+- The OTP admin resets the OATH token device entry using the OATH enrollment application.

-- OTP admin hands out the second part of the random enrollment password and a special enrollment hardware (latop, or similar) to the user.
+- OTP admin hands out the second part of the random enrollment password and a special enrollment hardware (laptop, or similar) to the user.

 - The user starts the enrollment hardware.
-An enrollment software is automatically started where the
+An enrollment software is automatically started.

 - The user plugs in the OATH token into the enrollment hardware and enters the first and second part of the enrollment password.
 When resetting an formerly initialized OATH token the user also enters the token configuration code.

-- The enrollment software retrieves the effective OATH token parameters (policy) including the master public key from the LDAP server.
+- retrieves the effective OATH token parameters (policy) including the master public key from the LDAP server.

-- The enrollment software generates a new random OATH shared secret and stores it into the OATH token.
+- generates a new random OATH shared secret and stores it in the token device.

-- The enrollment software encrypts OATH shared secret with the master public key.
+- encrypts OATH shared secret with the master public key.

-- The enrollment software writes the encrypted OATH shared secret into the OATH token entry via LDAP.
+- stores the encrypted OATH shared secret into the OATH token device entry via LDAP.